tendermint/tendermint/p2p/docs/peer.md

 but this is what we care about since when we join the network we wish to ensure we have reached the intended peer (and are not being MITMd).

 ### Peer Filter

-Before continuing, we check if the new peer has the same ID has ourselves or an existing peer.
+Before continuing, we check if the new peer has the same ID as ourselves or an existing peer.
 If so, we disconnect.

-We also check the peer's address and public key against an optional whitelist which can be managed through the ABCI app - if the whitelist is enabled and the peer is not on it, the connection is terminated.
+We also check the peer's address and public key against an optional whitelist which can be managed through the ABCI app - if the whitelist is enabled and the peer does not qualigy, the connection is terminated.

 ### Tendermint Version Handshake

-The Tendermint Version Handshake allows the peers to exchange their NodeInfo, which contains:
+The Tendermint Version Handshake allows the peers to exchange their NodeInfo:

 ```
 type NodeInfo struct {